FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/chargesubcategory.md

-# ChargeSubCategory
+# ChargeSubcategory

-ChargeSubCategory is a categorization method within cloud billing to reflect the utilization status of any committed discount programs such as savings plans or reserved instances.
-This categorization is particularly relevant for resources that can be covered under commitment-based pricing models, which are commonly offered by cloud service providers.

-ChargeSubCategory indicates the relationship between the usage of resources such as AWS EC2 instances, Azure VMs, or GCP's Compute Engine and the pre-purchased commitment plans.

-ChargeSubCategory is essential for distinguishing whether resource consumption aligns with the pre-bought commitment agreements or falls outside their scope.
-When utilization is within the ambit of these commitments, the corresponding resources benefit from the agreed-upon reduced rates.
-Conversely, if there is a lack of utilization, it could mean either that the resources, while eligible, are not capitalizing on the available commitments, or that they simply do not qualify for the commitments that have been procured.
+Charge Subcategory is a detailed descriptor within the billing and usage reports that acts as a supplementary detail to the main ChargeType column.
+It essentially dissects the primary category of charge to indicate more specific information about how each cost item relates to predefined pricing commitments.

+This linkage to the parent ChargeType means that for every entry under ChargeType, there is a corresponding Charge Subcategory that further refines the nature of the charge.
+It's a nested level of detail that allows users to see not just what type of charge was incurred, but also how that charge interacts with their purchasing agreements and discounts.

+When ChargeType is "Usage", the Charge Subcategory is list of values such as Commitment Used and Commitment Unused to show that the usage is covered by pre-purchased commitment agreements such as Savings Plans and Reserved Instances or did not apply those discounts.

+When Charge Type is "Adjustment", the Charge Subcategory is "Adjustment Category" indicates what kind of after-the-fact adjustment the record represents.
+Adjustment Category is commonly used to identify changes like credits and refunds.

-ChargeSubCategory column MUST be present and MUST be null or empty.
+ChargeSubcategory column MUST be present and MUST be null or empty.
 This column is of type String and SHOULD be one of the allowed values or a value of choosing from the cloud provider.

 ## Column ID

-ChargeSubCategory
+ChargeSubcategory

 ## Display Name

-ChargeSubCategory
+ChargeSubcategory

 ## Description

-A variation in the billed amount that reflects whether the resource usage corresponds to pre-arranged discount agreements subsequent to the initial usage or purchase records.
+Charge Subcategory is a detailed descriptor within the billing and usage reports that acts as a supplementary detail to the main ChargeType column.

 ## Content Constraints